 - Thursday group deadline : March 8th

-- For labs 1 and 2, the assignement is the C and ASM (SIMD) implementation alongside the commented benchmarking of both solutions.
+- For labs 7 and 8, the assignement is the C and ASM (SIMD) implementation alongside the commented benchmarking of both solutions (i.e. a time comparison of your implementations).
 As a bonus, you can also compare the performance of the buffer vs streaming file handling and aligned vs unaligned memory.

 - As usual, the deadline is one week after the lab.